 - Building a Scalable Data Warehouse with DV 2.0 by Dan Linstedt

-So hopefully this answers the basic questions about doing DV on Snowflake (yes you can).
-If you want to start using Snowflake, feel free to take advantage of our On-Demand offer with $400 in free usage.
-In the future, as our customers roll out their solutions, I hope we will be able to give you some real-world case studies on how they implemented their DVs on the Snowflake Elastic Data Warehouse.
+Hopefully, this post answers the basic questions about doing DV on Snowflake (yes, you can).
+If you want to start using Snowflake, feel free to take advantage of our on-demand offer with up to $400 in free usage.

 Keep an eye on the Snowflake blog and Twitter and LinkedIn accounts for updates on all the action and activities here at Snowflake.